Dr Ian Anderson

 - Senior Lecturer (Humanities Advanced Technology and Information Institute)

-Ian is currently PI (with Prof. Ronan Deazely, School of Law) on the Copyright and Risk: Scoping the Wellcome Digital Library Project.
+Ian is currently PI (with Prof. Ronan Deazley and Prof. Martin Kretschmer, School of Law) on the Copyright and Risk: Scoping the Wellcome Digital Library Project.
 This is part of CREATe, the RCUK Centre for Copyright and New Business Models in the Creative Economy.
 The project considers the implications of adopting a risk-based approach to copyright compliance within a large-scale multi-partner digitisation project such as the Wellcome Digital Library, with a view to informing archival practice within a national and international context.

-With Dr Ruggero Lancia (AHRC Research Fellow in HATII) he is working on the problems posed by curating built environment data in architectural practices, civil engineers and public authorities in the DEDICTE project.
+With Dr Ruggero Lancia (former AHRC Research Fellow in HATII) he worked on the problems posed by curating built environment data in architectural practices, civil engineers and public authorities in the DEDICTE project.

 Ian was a CI for HATII's work on the EU FP7 funded 3D-COFORM project.
 3D-COFORM will focus on digitisation of cultural heritage artefacts and deliver new tools in the areas of 3D-capture, 3D-processing, the semantics of shape, material properties etc., resulting in richer and more realistic representations, better documentation and increased cost effectiveness of the digitisation process.
 As part of this project an evaluation of the 3D COFORM ingestion tool and repository infrastructure was undertaken, working with Dr Ruggero Lancia (HATII).